KokorinIlya/persistent-set/README.md

 # persistent-set
 C++ 11 homework

-My implementation of persistent set data structure, using my smart pointers:
+My implementation of *persistent set* data structure.
+Path copying method is used to implement this data structure.

+Two types of smart pointers are used for memory management:
-shared_ptr, that is similar to std::shared_ptr and linked_ptr that forms linked list of pointers, pointing to the object
+  1) shared_ptr, that is similar to std::shared_ptr
+  2) linked_ptr that forms linked list of pointers, pointing to the object